Your AI powered learning assistant

 Evolution of Zomato's Marketing While distribution channels have changed over the years (from Facebook to Instagram), the tonality and consistency of achieving positive results has remained constant.
 The current focus is on Instagram and push notifications as effective distribution channels that can go viral with a thought-out process.

-Message For Zomato Delivery Partners
+Message to Zomato Delivery Partners

 Zomato acknowledges the range in quality of work and people among delivery partners, expressing gratitude for their hard work and emphasizing the importance of safety, health, and honesty.
 Addressing fraudulent activities at the bottom level while reassuring consequences for such actions.